Community of St Mary the Virgin

 One of the oldest traditional Religious Communities in the Church of England

-Updates from and about the Community can now be found in Jottings
+The latest updates from and about the Community are in Jottings

 CSMV Sisters are called to respond to their vocation in the spirit of Mary, Mother of Jesus: "Behold, I am the handmaid of the Lord.
 Let it be to me according to your word".
 The common life is centred in the worship of God through the Eucharist, the Daily Office and in personal prayer.
 From these all else flows.